romans-weapon/aws-analytics-services-cheat-sheet/README.md

 - Redshift currently only supports Single-AZ deployments.
 - Redshift Nodes
     - The leader node receives queries from client applications, parses the queries, and develops query execution plans.
 It then coordinates the parallel execution of these plans with the compute nodes and aggregates the intermediate results from these nodes.
 Finally, it returns the results back to the client applications.
     - Compute nodes execute the query execution plans and transmit data among themselves to serve these queries.
 The intermediate results are sent to the leader node for aggregation before being sent back to the client applications.
+Compute nodes are further divided into slices.
     - Node Type
-         - Dense storage (DS) node type – for large data workloads and use hard disk drive (HDD) storage.
+         - Dense storage (DS) node type – for large data workloads and use hard disk drive (HDD) storage.DS2 nodes allow up to 16TB of HDD storage per node but only at a maximum of 3.30 GB/s of I/O performance.
          - Dense compute (DC) node types – optimized for performance-intensive workloads.
-Uses SSD storage.
+Uses SSD storage.DC2 nodes allow only up to 2.56TB storage per node but with a very high I/O performance of 7.50 GB/s.
          - RA3( Managed storage) - you can choose the number of nodes based on your performance requirements, and only pay for the managed storage that you use.
 - Parameter Groups – a group of parameters that apply to all of the databases that you create in the cluster.
 The default parameter group has preset values for each of its parameters, and it cannot be modified.
 - By using Enhanced VPC Routing, you can use VPC features to manage the flow of data between your cluster and other resources.